-Mrs. Nita Belles: We live in an area where there are cougars, and so in the spring we have a warning how to respond to cougars, because if we don't respond that way, they will eat us.
-And that's the way we have to look at these predators for our children.
-We've got to protect our children from the predators so they're not trafficked.
+Nita Belles: We live in an area where there are cougars, and so in the spring we have a warning how to respond to cougars, because if we don’t respond that way, they will eat us.
+And that’s what we … the way we have to look at these predators for our children.
+We’ve got to protect our children from the predators so they’re not trafficked.

-Jim: Well, and it's a tough subject, so we appreciate what you do in terms of your ministry day in and day out helping save children both from slave labor, as well as human trafficking, sex trafficking, and all of the abuse that adults pour onto children.
-It's unbelievable.
-Now I heard the statistic, and I'd like to state this one or have you reinforce it.
+Jim: Now I heard the statistic, and I’d like to state this one or have you reinforce it.
 Something like 100,000 kids are taken into human trafficking every year here in the US alone.
 Is that accurate?

 Nita: You know, it’s hard to know what’s accurate.
 Those of us who work in this movement think that’s a really low number.

 Nita: Yeah, it’s … it’s hard to get those stats, because how do you get them?
 How do you get people to raise their hands and say, “Count me”?
 But yes, it’s very prevalent, both the sex trafficking and labor trafficking, both children and adults.

 Jim: Yeah.
 When you look at the definition of human trafficking, for those that aren’t in this day to day like you and others that we’ve had on the program, what does human trafficking, what is the definition of human trafficking?